laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 - What is the length of each read?
 - How many reads are there?
 - What is the maximum number of times a read is repeated?
-- What is the sequencing depth of each base in the reference for this experiment?
+- What is the average number of times each base in the reference is sequenced?
+In other words what is the _sequencing depth_ of each base of the reference?

 ### Question IV: Read alignment with Bowtie

 For this question, use the _E.coli_ genome and reads used in Question III.

 1. We are given $$N$$ reads of length $$L$$ and a reference genome of length $$\ell$$.
-Assuming reads were sampled uniformly from the entire genome, what is the expected number of times a base at a particular position will be sequenced?
-In other words, what is the _sequencing depth_ of each base in the genome?
+Assuming reads were sampled uniformly from the entire genome, what is the _sequencing depth_ of each base in the genome?
 What is the probability that we see the exact same read twice?
 You can assume that if a length-$$L$$ sequence appears in the genome, it appears exactly once.